Blegen Library

 Highlights

-• The Blegen library will remain closed on Monday, March 18, in observance of the Clean Monday Holiday.
+• The Blegen library will remain closed to visitors on Monday, March 18, in observance of the Clean Monday Holiday.

 • Our latest acquisitions for January and February.
 (March 11, 2024)